 Rape Aggression Defense (R.A.D.)
-System: This is a nationally known and respected program on realistic self-defense tactics and techniques for members of the UMB community.
+System: This is a nationally known and respected program on realistic self-defense tactics and techniques for assigned, identifying, and transgender women in the UMB community.
 R.A.D. is a comprehensive course that begins with awareness, prevention, risk reduction, and risk avoidance, while progressing on to the basics of hands-on defense training.
 It is taught to students, faculty, and staff by UMBPD instructors.